hashicorp/consul/test/integration/consul-container/test/upgrade/README.md

 ## FAQS

-**Q.** Are containers' ports (e.g., consul's 8500, envoy sidecar's admin port or local upstream port) are exposed on the docker host? \
+**Q.** Are containers' ports (e.g., consul's 8500, envoy sidecar's admin port or local upstream port) exposed on the docker host? \
 **A.** Yes, they are exposed.
 However, they are exposed through a [pod container](https://github.com/hashicorp/consul/blob/57e034b74621180861226a01efeb3e9cedc74d3a/test/integration/consul-container/libs/cluster/container.go#L132).
-That is, a consul agent and the envoy proxy containers registered with the agent share the [same network](https://github.com/hashicorp/consul/blob/57e034b74621180861226a01efeb3e9cedc74d3a/test/integration/consul-container/libs/cluster/app.go#L23-L30) as the pod container.
+That is, a consul agent and the envoy proxy containers registered with the agent share the [same Linux network namespace (i.e., they share `localhost`)](https://github.com/hashicorp/consul/blob/57e034b74621180861226a01efeb3e9cedc74d3a/test/integration/consul-container/libs/cluster/app.go#L23-L30) as the pod container.
 The pod container use the same prefix as the consul agent in its name.

 **Q.** To troubleshoot, how can I send API request or consul command to the deployed cluster? \